 Want a Boy to Read?
 Listen First

 The tasks of helping children, especially boys, establish a strong reading habit is a perennial challenge for parents and teachers.
 This task has been made more difficult as electronics occupy more space in our daily lives.
 As a bookseller and the father of three boys, I am often asked by parents and educators which books are “best for boys”.
+I appreciate that parents and educators want to spur an interest in reading through providing books that appear to be popular among boys.
+However, encouraging boys to read requires a more comprehensive set of actions than simply providing popular books.

 Below are some techniques I have used and observed regarding the task of turning a modern boy into a reader.
 This is not an exhaustive list.
 Just one with which I have found success.